 To help diagnose and manage conditions affecting kidney (renal) function; may be used as part of general health screening or to screen someone who is at risk of developing kidney disease, or to follow someone with known kidney disease.

 A blood sample taken from a vein in your arm

-You may be instructed to fast for 8-12 hours (no food, only water) prior to the test.
+You may be instructed to fast for 8-12 hours (no food, only water) prior to the test, but this is rare.

 A renal panel is a group of tests that may be performed together to evaluate kidney (renal) function.
 The tests measure the amounts of various substances, including several minerals, electrolytes, proteins, and glucose (sugar), in the blood to determine the current status of the kidneys.

 The kidneys are a pair of bean-shaped organs that are located at the bottom of the ribcage in the right and left sides of the back.
 They normally filter about 170 litres of blood a day, removing waste products that form from the metabolism (breakdown) of food and from normal cell activity.
 The kidneys form urine to expel excess water from the body together with these waste products that are removed from the blood.